cjmielke/RxRx19-analysis/README.md

 Most relevantly, it became clear that centering on "disease condition" is likely required, because of how I assume the plates were prepared.
 Cells were most likely infected in batch, and then spread to each well.
 This batch may or may not have been prepared independently of each plate.

-Centering the embedding vectors results in multiple homeostatic clusters featured prominently in the center of the manifold.
+Centering the embedding vectors results in multiple "homeostatic clusters" featured prominently in the center of the manifold.
 I find this encouraging, as this suggests that the cells can take on a number of normal states.
 Also encouraging is that the Mock and UV-inactivated preparations produce the same 3 overlapping clusters.

 |              |   |
 :-------------------------:|:-------------------------:
 ![](results/normalization-overnight/tsne-disease_condition.png)  |  ![](results/normalization-overnight/tsne-experiment.png)
 ![](results/normalization-overnight/tsne-treatment_conc.png)  |  ![](results/normalization-overnight/tsne-plate.png)

+### Post-correction .... how can we find leads?

+Taking a cue from the "connectivity map" project, and other similar drug repurposing efforts based on gene expression perturbations, drugs for a given illness could be found if they perturb a cellular state in a direction opposite that of the illness.
+In the embedding space, one could imagine finding vectors that are antipodal to the disease perturbations.

+With this dataset however, what is missing is data on the cellular states induced by each drug applied to uninfected cells!
+While sufficient healthy control cells are present to obtain a nice homeostatic baseline, the rest of the data is some mixture of that drugs perturbation **and** the perturbation induced by the virus.
+This can confound our efforts.

+Thus, it seems that a reasonable starting point for finding lead compounds is to look within the "neighborhood of homeostasis" in this unsupervised embedding.
+This is breaking a few rules!
+Indeed, euclidean distances are only reliable over short distances in such embeddings!
+Comparisons should also be performed for straight kNN in an embedding provided by PCA, or the full embedding dimension itself.

-### Finding potential drug hits
+#### Finding potential drug hits

-TSNE is a clever manifold embedding approach, but we must remember that only local distances are preserved.
-Exploiting this property however, we can find points in these plots that neighbor the clusters of homeostatic cells.
-I implemented this search with a KDTree to find all points within a 0.1 radius within this manifold.
+Using a simple nearest-neighbor approach, we can find points in these plots that neighbor the clusters of homeostatic cells.
+I implemented this search with a KDTree to find all points within a 0.05 radius in this manifold.
 The result finds drugs clustered around the core, in orange.

 ![](results/drughits.png)